framesurge/perseus/docs/next/en-US/reference/state-generation.md

 Usefully, a *request state* function is given the [`Request`](=struct.Request@perseus) from the user's request, which allows access to cookies, etc. With that, we can check if the user has our authentication cookie and make sure that it's valid, and then return a `None` for the count (which would now have to be an `Option<u32>`, see the next section) and `false` for a new `authorized` property.

+A *request state* function takes three arguments: the path, the locale it's being built for, and the user's request.
+It then returns a [`RenderFnResultWithCause<State>`](=type.RenderFnResultWithCause@perseus), where `State` is your state type.

 ## Amalgamate States

 However, there's a problem with the above idea in most frameworks that support build state and request state, or similar principles.
 You can only usually use one, since otherwise the build state and the request state might generate conflicting states!
 This is exactly what would happen here: the build state would happily get the count, and the request state would always override this as `None`, authorized or not, and it would set `authorized`, which the build state might always assume to be `true`.
 Whatever shall we do?